December 27, 2010

 False Sombrero (SDC #68, 3463′) • mapdirections

 We woke up in the back of the truck at the base of Sombrero Peak, having found our way into Indian Valley the night before.
-Both Anna and myself were well rested after yesterday’s hikes, and we were quick to get up and start moving.
-We had driven in on the sandy road (2WD okay) to our camp in the dark, so I never got a good look at Sombrero Peak.
-The summit was out of view from the trailhead, but I was sure that we could just hike straight up the slope right next to where we were parked, so that’s what we did.
+Both Anna and myself were rested after yesterday’s hikes, and were quick to get up and start moving.
+We had driven in on the sandy road (2WD okay) to our camp in the dark so I never got a good look at Sombrero Peak.
+The summit was out of view from the trailhead but I was sure that we could just hike straight up the slope from where we’d parked, so that’s what we did.

 Sombrero1